cameronabrams/psfgen/6vsb/README.md

 ## Files

 This directory contains five files:
 1. mkpsf_6vsb.tcl -- VMD/psfgen script that creates the first vacuum psf/pdb pair.
 It uses a monte-carlo-based loop model-builder to build in the missing residues.
-It includes all glycans present in the PDB.
 2. my_6vsb_vac.namd -- NAMD configuration file used to relax the "guessed" coordinates resulting from step 1.
 3. my_6vsb_solv.tcl -- VMD script that uses solvate and autoionize to generate a neutralized, solvated MD system using the coordinates from step 2 as input.
-4. my_6vsb_colvars_op.inp -- colvars input file that defines collective variables that allow for center-of-mass restraint and an orientational restraint to keep the C3v axis along z.
-5. my_6vsb_solv.namd -- NAMD configuration file that performs a minimization and short MD of the raw solvated system
+4. my_6vsb_solv.namd -- NAMD configuration file that performs a minimization and short MD of the raw solvated system
 5. my_6vsb_solv_stageN.namd -- NAMD configuration file template for perform ing a minimization and series of short MD simulations of the raw solvated system.
 This file is used if the `-stage` flag is set, as described below, to run the final solvated MD simulation in stages to avoid patch-grid errors.

 ## Instructions